 The core criteria were defined in the ETQA Regulations (R 1127 of 8 September 1988) and also in the Quality Management Systems for ETQAs and Criteria and Guidelines for Providers.

-If you want to know how to meet the core criteria, attend the accreditation seminars
+If you want to know how to meet the core criteria, sign up for the accreditation seminars.

 The table below lists and briefly explains each of the core criteria.

 |1.
 Policy statement||Aims, objectives and purposes are communicated|